Travel and litigation

 A new procedure to request a refund of your airline tickets

-Publié le 17 septembre 2025 - Directorate of Legal and Administrative Information (Prime Minister)
+Publié le 17 septembre 2025 - Mise à jour le 30 janvier 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

 Cancelation of a flight, long delay, denied boarding.
 For all these situations, the procedure for settling a dispute related to compensation evolves.
 A decree of 5 August 2025 sets out new rules on mediation and class actions.
-Here's what will change for the affected passengers.
+Here is the change for the passengers concerned.

 Add to my calendar

-The decree of 5 August 2025 amends the procedure for settling disputes involving air passengers.
-It applies in the case of a dispute with an airline relating to a flight cancelation, a significant delay or denied boarding.
+A decree of 5 August 2025 amends the procedure for settling disputes involving air passengers.
+It applies in the case of a dispute with an airline relating to flight cancelation, long delay or denied boarding.

 Mandatory prior mediation